-Both of those highlighted ideas are in the chapter titled “Clutter,” which could be called (but never titled) “Verbosity.”
+Both of those highlighted ideas are in the chapter titled “Clutter,” which could be called (but not titled) “Verbosity.”
 This chapter alone endeared me to Zinsser and his philosophies of writing.
 He urges writers to examine every sentence.
 He asks — as you’ll hear me ask if we work together — “Is every word doing new work?”

 With many dozens of pieces of advice like that, you may feel Zinsser is burdening your writing process, but he’s actually making it easier and faster by making you a more efficient self-editor.
 No book can make writing easy.
 As William Zinsser says, “If you find that writing’s hard, it’s because it is hard.”
 But it doesn’t have to take very long.

 Two writing teachers I admire have recommended this book to me, and I heartily recommend a prominent place for On Writing Well on your writer’s bookshelf.
-The 30th Anniversary Edition is out in paperback and Kindle.
+The 30th Anniversary Edition came out in paperback and Kindle.
 There’s also an audiobook.